Failure and Penelope Fitzgerald

 The passage is from Mark Bostridge’s review of a new biography of Fitzgerald.
 It’s not yet available on Amazon, so in the meantime, catch up on one of her books.
 They’re all on my shelf (and they’re all worth reading)!

-2 thoughts on “Failure and Penelope Fitzgerald”
+2 responses to “Failure and Penelope Fitzgerald”